 Researchers in Finland studied 300 women for three years.
 They looked at drinking and bone mass density (BMD).
 The more dense and strong bones are, the less likely they are to break.

 Regular, moderate drinking was linked with more dense bones (higher BMD).
-This reduced the risk of osteoporosis and osteoporotic fractures, compared with abstaining.
+This reduced the risk of the disease and of fractures.
+That’s compared with abstaining from alcohol.

-These findings are consistent with other research on alcohol and the risk of osteoporosis.
+These findings are consistent with that of other research.

 - Moderate Drinking Reduces Risk of Osteoporosis.

 - Drinking Alcohol Protects against Low Bone Density and Fractures.

 - Alcohol and Brittle Bones.

 - Drinking Alcohol and Falls among Older Adults.

 - Risk of Hip Fractures Reduced by Light to Moderate Drinking.